MoElaSec/MalGamy.github.io/_posts/2021-4-6-Anti-debugging and anti-tracing techniques part_2.md

 has made a lot of changes over the recent years. in the past rootkits would inject a DLL into another running process.

 ## synetx
- * The PED structure id defined as follows:
+ * The PED structure is defined as follows:

 ![22596B3557A07D4826](https://user-images.githubusercontent.com/74544712/113814506-0f148100-9772-11eb-8ec0-e268e4dd9d83.png)